richfitz/wood/doc/reproducibility_blog.md

 All of our data manipulation was handled with scripts, and we could delete all figures/outputs and recreate them at will.

+**Automated caching of dependencies**

+We used [make](http://en.wikipedia.org/wiki/Make_(software%29) to document dependencies within components of the projects, rebuilding only the sections that required changing.
+This also makes the build process somewhat self documenting.

 **Version control**

 All of our scripts were under version control using [git](http://git-scm.com) from [the beginning](https://github.com/richfitz/wood/commit/8ed0c8c10dfda2a8f11f169ec528b7e161832eeb), enabling us to dig back through old versions.
 This was central to everything we did!
 See [this article](http://www.scfbm.org/content/8/1/7) for much more on how version control facilitates research.